parkerbailey/100DaysOfCode/r1-log.md

 **Today's Progress:** Learned more destructuring techniques like array slicing and the rest parameter as well as string literals and that for class naming syntax uses upper camelcase.

 **Thoughts:** I'm getting more to the point where I feel confident I understand what I'm doing.It helped that string literals use a variable declaration method similar to that in bash strings.

+### R1D14
+**Today's Progress:** Graduated from college today.
+BSE in Mechanical Engineering.
+Also finished the ES6 javascript tutorials.

+**Thoughts:** The additions to JS are in ES6 are obviously very useful so that's an encouraging sign.
+With some languages it's hard to tell what in the world some new changes are supposed to do.